What's in the course...

 Nihilism is the belief that all values are baseless and that nothing can be known or communicated.
 It is often associated with extreme pessimism and a radical skepticism that condemns existence.
 A true nihilist would believe in nothing, have no loyalties, and no purpose other than, perhaps, an impulse to destroy.

-Which I did, and it worked, but this is an example of how Biohacking can be an insidious enabler of slightly bad habits that will over time result in a pretty mediocre life and mindset.
-So if you are dealing with a degree of Anhedonia, Eleuthero will help but be aware that Nootropics are a way of cheating in maintaining our ecosystem of positive emotions.
+I did, and it worked, but this is an example of how Biohacking can be an insidious enabler of slightly bad habits that will, over time, result in a pretty mediocre life and mindset.
+So, if you are dealing with a degree of Anhedonia, Eleuthero will help, but be aware that Nootropics are a way of cheating in maintaining our ecosystem of positive emotions.

 Tonifies all Three Treasures